chrismalek/jsontoxml-cli/readme.md

 There is NO need to install anything else but the artifact produced.
 The `-o jsontoxml` controls the executable name.
 So if you want the executable to be called 'superduper-jsontoxml' you would just use that for the `-o` parameters.

+## Downlaods

+See the downloads folder for cross compiled executables built with gox.

 ## Usage